jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_hours.rst

             int(sleep_time.split(':')[0])
         )

-  and the test passes, I have successfully gotten the hours part of both timestamps as numbers
+  and the test passes, I have the hours part of both timestamps as numbers

-* I update the expectation in ``test_duration_w_hours`` to the difference between the hours
+* I change the expectation in ``test_duration_w_hours`` to the difference between the hours

   .. code-block:: python